La Nigüenta

 La Nigüenta Statue, as typically found in Costa Rica

 In 2022, a Costa Rican woman approached The House at The Morbid Anatomy Flea Market and introduced a talisman called La Nigüenta.
-She explained that, in Costa Rica, a statue of a little girl with bows in her hair is believed to attract good fortune.
+She explained that, in her culture, a statue of a little girl with bows in her hair is believed to attract good fortune.
 This interaction piqued The House’s curiosity and two short years later, here we are…

 La Nigüenta: A Costa Rican Beacon of Prosperity